 Find out more

-The Bath River Line team are running monthly walks.
+Or if you prefer to discover the route by travelling it, the Bath River Line team are running monthly walks.
 Join one to learn more about the river’s ecology and history.
 Learn more or book a slot via our social media:

 Please email riveravon@bathnes.gov.uk if you have any feedback, queries or concerns during the construction phase.
 You can report any out of hours emergencies via Council Connect service on 01225 477477.